serogee/CS-121---Lab-Act-3/readme.md

 ## Project Description

-This **Media File Management** is a Python-based simulation that models various types of media files using object-oriented programming principles.
+**TrackMedia** is a Python-based simulation that models various types of media files using object-oriented programming principles.
 The system features an abstract base class `MediaFile`, which defines the core properties and behaviors shared across all media types.
 Derived classes include:

 -   `PngFile` – A static image file with defined height and width.
 -   `Mp4File` – A video file with play/pause and mute/unmute capabilities.